michiakig/sicp/README.markdown

 and give an example of a situation where it might be useful to have
 <tt>unless</tt>

-**Exercise 4.27.** Suppose we type in the following definitions to the lazy evaluator:
+X **Exercise 4.27.** Suppose we type in the following definitions to the lazy evaluator:

 **Exercise 4.28.** <tt>Eval</tt> uses <tt>actual-value</tt> rather than <tt>eval</tt>